-1 Basis of Preparation
+3.1 Basis of Preparation

 The accounts have been prepared on an accruals basis and do not take account of liabilities to pay pensions and other benefits after the year end.
 However, the actuarial position does account for such obligations.
-This is disclosed in Note 4 of the accounts and should be read in conjunction with the actuary's report.
+This is disclosed in Note 4 of the accounts and should be read in conjunction with Note 24 and the Actuarial Statement (Annex 2).
+The going concern concept assumes that the Pension Fund will continue in existence for the foreseeable future.

-2 Transfers to and from other schemes
+3.2 Transfers to and from other schemes